CompPsyUnion/github-action-tutorial/README.md

     - You can choose a appropriate runner according to [the docs provided by GitHub](https://docs.github.com/en/actions/how-tos/write-workflows/choose-where-workflows-run/choose-the-runner-for-a-job#choosing-github-hosted-runners) based on your project's requirements and the environment you need for your workflows.
   - You can also set up self-hosted runners if you need specific hardware or software configurations not available in GitHub's hosted runners.
 - `steps`: A list of steps that make up the job.
 Each step can either run a script or use an action.

+There are many other properties you can define for jobs, such as `needs` (to specify job dependencies), `strategy` (for matrix builds), and more.
+You can find more details in [the official GitHub documentation](https://docs.github.com/en/actions/using-jobs/defining-jobs-in-a-workflow).

 #### Steps